brajjan79/CopyExtractor/README.md

 ### Configuration file

-The easiest way to use the CopyExtractor is to provide a configuration file.
+Maybe the easiest way to use the CopyExtractor is to provide a configuration file.
-This is currently the only way since no GUI or command lines work.

 The configuration file is written in JSON format.

 **Key description:**